Authentic Travel: What It Is And How To Find It

 2. Personal Connections are the Key!
 If you WANT Genuine, BE Genuine!

 Limit your use of non-travel-related technology and be present in the moment.
 Take a digital detox and make it all about the learning experience.

-- Listen to local music.
+Listen to local music.

 Make friends.
 Learn people's names and those of their children.
 Ask them about their daily life, school, family.
 Don't be afraid to talk about politics, or ask about religion.
 You'll be amazed at how much we all have in common!

 Be open to receive!
 If you're searching for a more authentic connection and meaningful experience, be open and authentic yourself!
-Anyone can have a deeper travel connection no matter how much time or money you have, simply by opening yourself up to it!
+Anyone can have a deeper travel connection no matter how much time or money you have, simply by opening yourself up to it.

-3. Remember, If It's There, it's Authentic, and it's OK!
+4. Remember, If It's There, it's Authentic… and it's OK!

 We travel to see how the rest of the world lives, eats, and thinks, right?
 It may not always be the exotic adventure you're looking for.
 Sometimes what you'll experience in your travels is so familiar, it may be disappointing to find that in many ways, people in the rest of the world are just like us… same challenges and day to day problems.

-When it comes to travel, authenticity means different things to different people.
-It's subjective.
-It can help make your travel experiences more rewarding, or leave you scratching your head.
-The important thing is to travel...to experience the foreign, the unfamiliar, the unusual — even if it's "the usual" in a foreign place.
+The same is true about the issue of authenticity.
+While I do believe it can help make your travel experiences more rewarding, the important thing is to travel.
+To experience the foreign, the unfamiliar, the unusual — even if it's "the usual" in a foreign place.
 Is the experience genuine?
-Is it truly authentic or truly recreated for your enjoyment?
+Is it truly authentic or re-created for your enjoyment?